 For many years Reena was the lead Pathologist for Breast Screen Limited (Auckland Central) and actively pursued research projects in women’s health.
 She was a member of the BreastScreen Advisory Group, an active member of the Auckland Breast Cancer Study Group and was president of the NZ Society of Cytology.
 Reena was appointed a Member of the New Zealand Order of Merit in the 2013 New Year Honours in recognition of her services as a histocytopathologist.

 Anna is a partner at the law firm Bell Gully.
-Bell Gully has had a long-term association with The New Zealand Breast Cancer Foundation and currently provides the Foundation with support and legal advice through its pro bono programme.
+Bell Gully has had a long-term association with Breast Cancer Foundation NZ and currently provides the Foundation with support and legal advice through its pro bono programme.

 As a specialist in corporate law, Anna has advised a number of major New Zealand and international companies on their activities.
 Internationally, she has worked for Clyde & Co in Dubai, and for Mallesons Stephen Jaques (now King & Wood Mallesons) in Sydney.